SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_hardening_guide.md

 - TCP 9042: Cassandra (client-server communication)

   > [!NOTE]
-  > This rule and the one above for TCP 7000 only apply when the DataMiner System uses a Cassandra database locally.
+  > This rule and the one above for TCP 7000 only apply when the DataMiner System uses a Cassandra database that is installed on the same machine as DataMiner.
 If Cassandra is configured to use TLS, port 7001 and 9142 are used instead.
 For detailed information on securing Cassandra, refer to [securing self hosted storage](#secure-self-hosted-dataminer-storage).

 - TCP 9200: Elasticsearch (client-server communication)

 - TCP 9300: Elasticsearch (inter-node communication)

   > [!NOTE]
-  > This rule and the one above for TCP 9200 only apply when the DataMiner System uses an Elasticsearch database locally.
+  > This rule and the one above for TCP 9200 only apply when the DataMiner System uses an Elasticsearch database that is installed on the same machine as DataMiner.

 - TCP 4222 and 6222: NATS (inter-process communication)